-Rates and charges are an important source of revenue, accounting for over 56% of operating revenue received by Council.
-The collection of rates is an important factor in funding Council services.
+Rates and charges are an important source of revenue, accounting for around 60% (on average) of operating revenue received by Council.
+The raising and collection of rates is an important factor in funding Council services.

 Planning for future rate increases is therefore an essential component of the long-term financial planning process and plays a significant role in funding both additional service delivery and the increasing costs related to providing Council services.